 STORING: You can make and store bechamel for up to 5 days in an airtight container in the fridge.

 What is the difference between manicotti and lasagna?

 Manicotti is a large tubular pasta shell that is stuffed with fillings, while the lasagna is a flat pasta that is layered with fillings.

 Manicotti are easier to serve since they come out as individual portioned stuffed shells.
 They are both equally delicious.

 Manicotti and cannelloni are different noodles that can be filled with the same types of fillings!
 You can use either for this recipe and you'll end up with very similar results.

 Manicotti noodles are large tubes of pasta that are cut at an angle on each end.
 Manicotti has ridges on the outside giving them a very distinct texture that lets the sauce nestle into every nook and cranny of the noodle

 Cannelloni is traditionally made with thin sheets of fresh pasta that are wrapped around the filling, creating a very similar shape to manicotti, but with a different process.

 The key difference between manicotti and cannelloni noodles is that manicotti has distinct ridges while cannelloni noodles are smooth in texture.

-Essentially, both large tubular pasta that will taste great when stuffed and slathered in sugo al pomodoro, or Italian tomato sauce.
+Essentially, both are large tubular pasta will taste great when stuffed and slathered in Sugo al Pomodoro, or Italian tomato sauce.